Slums in Metro Manila: Payatas

-Bagong Silangan
+Bagong Silang

-Bagong Silangan is infamous as a squatters' area after street dwellers from India and China were relocated here from the 1970s onwards.
+Bagong Silang is infamous as a squatters' area after street dwellers from India and China were relocated here from the 1970s onwards.
 The name of the barangay came from bagong silang, the Tagalog word for "newborn".
 The namesake of the barangay was meant to signify "a new hope" for most of its residents who were originally relocated from slum areas in Tondo in Manila, Commonwealth in Quezon City, and San Juan.

-Makati
+Taguig-Makati

 West Rembo suffers from re-occurring brownouts and is vulnerable to severe weather catastrophes.
 The dwellings are titled and rented out for between 1,000 and 100,0000 pesos a month.
 Unlike the more precarious settlements, residents here have access to basic healthcare and free education up to tertiary level.
-Students from West Rembo can even go to the University of Makati (UMAK) for free.
-But not just West Rembo students, all students from any barangays in Makati can enroll in UMAK.
-This is one of the benefits residents of Makati are getting from their city Government.
+Students from West Rembo may attend the University of Makati (UMAK) at no cost.

 Conditions within slums

 Population

 While a large number of slum residents would be considered poor according to the international poverty line of $1.25/day, not all who live in slums fall into this category.
 A measurement in 2010 states that around 50% of slum residents earn wages of $2-$4 USD a day, landing above the federal poverty line.
-One reason for this is that while some residents are employed in formal wage labor outside of the slums, there is no alternative housing options for them within a reasonable distance of their employment, thus forcing them to live in the highly impacted urban slums.
+One reason for this is that while some residents are employed in formal wage labor outside of the slums, there are no alternative housing options for them within a reasonable distance of their employment, thus forcing them to live in the highly impacted urban slums.

 Additionally, the reported poverty statistics may not be accurate due to political desires to maintain lower rates of poverty.
 Researchers suggest that up to an eighth of the slum population in Manila remains unaccounted for.

 Physical location and composition

-Slums in Manila can be categorized to be found in four main types of locations:
+Slums in Manila can be found in four main types of locations: